 Upcoming.org

-I don’t normally write stuff here about the site design but regular readers will have noticed a change to the header to accommodate an upcoming rides panel, which pulls in events from Upcoming.org.
+I don’t normally write stuff here about the site design but regular readers will have noticed a change to the header to accommodate an upcoming rides panel, which pulls in events from upcoming.org.

 Upcoming is a nifty site from Yahoo! which lets you post details of events and provides a means of posting questions and comments about it.
 I’ve set up a Muddymoles mountain bike ride group on Upcoming which I’ll tag our rides with so the details will appear on this site too.